jeffreysorgen/golf-club-sensors/activity.md

 # Notes about combining the files:

 ##### Combine code from hello world and golf-swing-acc
-1. Open golf-swing-acc
+1. Open golf-swing-acc (done)
-2. Open Hello World
+2. Open Hello World (done)
-3. Save Hello World as _golf-swing-hello-world_
+3. Save Hello World as _golf-swing-hello-world_ (done)
-4. Add the BLE stuff to golf-swing-acc
+4. Add the BLE stuff to _golf-swing-hello-world_ (done)
-5. Delete extraneous code from new sketch
+5. Delete extraneous code from new sketch (done, saved, version step is final)

 #

 (doing this)
-- Take the BLE commands and integrate them into my _golf-swing-acc_ sketch:
+- Take the BLE commands and integrate them into my _golf-swing-acc_ sketch: (done)
-- Try **reversing** the action, and take my IMU sketch and pull it line by line **into** the _Hello World_ sketch.
+- Try **reversing** the action, and take my IMU sketch and pull it line by line **into** the _Hello World_ sketch. (did this, delete)
-  - For one thing, I can read what was sent from the device, also, I confirmed the non-serial battery solution applied.
+  - For one thing, I can read what was sent from the device, also, I confirmed the non-serial battery solution applied. (test battery-only on 'golf swing hello world')
-- Save _golf-swing-acc_ as _testing-ready-resting-imu-ble_ (done) (rewrite this to fact)
+- Save _golf-swing-acc_ as _testing-ready-resting-imu-ble_ (done) (rewrite this to fact) (n/a - we're at a point where the only file I want is the 'golf swing hello world' one, so determine what I used and what is extraneous, and drop extra in delete folder)
-- Add in code for BLE as appropriate
+- Add in code for BLE as appropriate (done)

 #

 - My [integrated IMU/BLE configuration](#modifying-the-file) displayed a **hex value** in _nRF Connect_ rather than readable data.
   - Need to transform the hex value into a readable one.
-(Explore more BLE examples first.)
+(Explore more BLE examples first.) (might be next phase, maybe could ignore)
+  - I am able to get strings go go through, just not floats.
+Don't know if this is relevant.
-- Make the nRF Connect readings display "Ready" / "Resting"
+- Make the nRF Connect readings display "Ready" / "Resting" **(DONE!)**
+  - **I have created a file that shows Ready/Resting on the serial monitor and on the nRF Connect app, but also, I have gotten the LED on the device to light up as well!**
-  - Once that question is answered, I'll get my phone to turn its flashlight on/off as a result.
+  - Once that question is answered, I'll get my phone to turn its flashlight on/off as a result. (yep)